Sources for chocolate toxicity and emergency triage

 Step 2: Call your veterinarian or ASPCA Animal Poison Control (888-426-4435) immediately.
 Provide your dog's weight, chocolate type, and estimated amount.

 Step 3: Follow veterinary guidance.
-If ingestion was recent (within 1-2 hours), induced vomiting may be recommended.
-Do not induce vomiting without veterinary guidance.
+If ingestion was recent (within 1-2 hours), a veterinarian may recommend clinic care or specific next steps.
+Do not induce vomiting unless a veterinarian or poison-control professional tells you to.

 Preventing Chocolate Exposure